-A modern FTP method allows a bank to gain more transparency and efficiency across their portfolio.77 A bank is a financial institution that accepts deposits from the public and creates credit, as per the definition from the Bank of England.2 Lending and funding activities can be performed either directly with end clients or indirectly through capital markets.
+\$100 x 2% = \$2 every year for 5 years A bank is a financial institution that accepts deposits from the public and creates credit, as per the definition from the Bank of England.
+Lending and funding activities can be performed either directly with end clients or indirectly through capital markets.
 The difference between the payoff received from the credit given and the payoff paid for funds received is the net income of the bank.

 The calculation of the bottom line revenues on an accrual basis as the difference between the current payoffs of money lent and money deposited is the basic standard that banks have been using for many years now, and it is not a very complex task.
-For example, a very simple bank where money is lent and borrowed at fixed rates and the maturity of these transactions match, it is fairly easy to calculate the profitability by accruing the interest payments received and paid.
+Let's take the example of a very simple bank where money is lent and borrowed at fixed rates and the maturity of these transactions match, it is fairly easy to calculate the profitability by accruing the interest payments received and paid.